marcorinck/angular-growl/README.md

 Server messages will be created with default TTL.

 ##Changelog
+**0.5.3** - 19 Mar 2014
+* Fixed bug where globalInlineMessage option would not work globally

 **0.5.2** - 19 Mar 2014
 * Added an option to show notifications inline instead of growl like behaviour (very handy for forms)